Trewaters/SifuTrewaters/practice/signIn_2022.md

 # Sign In Daily 2022

+## Sunday, 2022-05-01 15:08:15

+No coding the past couple days.
+We have been busy travelling but that is not excuse.
+I didn't prioritize coding those days.
+That is on me.

 ## Thursday, 2022-04-28 08:31:38

 I turned yesterday around in the afternoon.
 I missed my morning window for coding so I will see what I can do on breaks.
 My goal is to get 15 minutes minimum to learn something new.
 I would like 30 minutes to an hour but that has been difficult lately.
 Mainly because I can't seem to prioritize that hour for myself.
 I am overwhelmed and under disciplined to make it happen now.